joshem96/easyinfo/readme.txt

 PROGRAMMER TOOLS (in globalVariables&Code.js)
 - On the programmer branch, you have access to 3 keyboard shortcuts (or just use functions in master version)
     - fakeHover() or "h" forces hover on grey tab, so then settings stay displayed
-    - "i" swaps between backup image and nasa image
+    - imageToggle() or "i" swaps between backup image and nasa image
     - gridToggle() or "g" gives you access to a coloured grid, which the layout is based on